viacheslav-lasukov/PMBoK6/Tools and Techniques/Stakeholder Mapping (Representation).md

 ### Power-Interest / Power-Influence / Impact-Influence Grid
 Supports a grouping of stakeholders according to their level of [[Authority]] (**power**), level of concern about the [[Project Outcome]]s (**interest**), ability to influence the outcomes of the project (**influence**), or ability to cause changes to the project's [[Planning]] or [[Executing|execution]].
 Is useful for small projects or for projects with simple relationships between stakeholders and the project, or within the [[Stakeholder Community]] itself.
 ### Stakeholder cube
 This is a refinement of the [[#Power-Interest / Power-Influence / Impact-Influence Grid]].
-Combines the grid elements into a three-dimensional model that can be useful to [[Project Manager]]s and [[Team]]s in identifying and engaging their [[Stakeholder Community]].
+Combines the grid elements into a three-dimensional model that can be useful to [[Roles/Project Manager]]s and [[Team]]s in identifying and engaging their [[Stakeholder Community]].
 Provides a model with multiple dimensions that improves the depiction of the [[Stakeholder Community]] as a multidimensional entity and assists with the development of communication strategies.
 ### Salience model
 Describes classes of [[Stakeholders]] based on assessments of their:
 - [[Authority|power]] (level of [[Authority]] or ability to influence the [[Project Outcome]]s)